oddgr8/config/README.md

 - Copy the config file from this repo to your lvim config. \
   `cp lvim/config.lua ~/.config/lvim/config.lua`
 - Run `lvim`.
 It will automatically install and setup everything.

-## Nvim

-:warning: Required only as a prerequisite for LunarVim

-- Install [neovim](https://neovim.io/) either through package manager or through script:\
-  `brew install neovim #  OR` \
-  `bash install_nvim.sh`
-- Copy the nvim folder to the config. _Note the TODOs in the nvim folder.
-Work on them when possible_ \
-  `cp nvim ~/.config/`
-- Run `nvim`.
-It will automatically install and setup everything. _Needs verification_
-- _TODO: Consider coc instead of mason+mason-lspconfig.
-You can also see lunarvim coz it has pretty good defaults_:w